-Modification and Waivers
+Modification and waivers

-The Conditions contain provisions for calling meetings of Noteholders to consider matters affecting their interests generally.
+The terms and conditions of the Notes contain provisions for calling meetings of Noteholders to consider matters relating to the Notes and affecting their interests generally, including the modification or waiver of any provision of the terms and conditions.
 These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting and Noteholders who voted in a manner contrary to the majority.